dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/INDEX_ReportifyEnhancements.md

 ## Support Resources

 ### In-App Help
-- **Hint Buttons**: Click "Hint" next to each option in Settings ¡æ Reportify tab
+- **Hint Buttons**: Click "Hint" next to each option in Settings ï¿½ï¿½ Reportify tab
 - **Sample Preview**: View before/after examples in the preview pane
 - **Settings JSON**: View generated JSON in the right panel